Hongjiew/Hongjiew.github.io/_pages/about.md

   **Highlight:** Using only one example per class for 32 unseen classes during on-chip learning, our AM chip achieves ~72% measured inference accuracy on Omniglot as the first chip accuracy report compared to software accuracy (~82%), while reaching 118 GOPS/W for in-memory L1 distance computation and prediction.

-- A New MRAM-based Process In-Memory Accelerator for Efficient Neural Network Training with Floating Point Precision
+- **A New MRAM-based Process In-Memory Accelerator for Efficient Neural Network Training with Floating Point Precision**

   **Hongjie Wang**, Yang Zhao, Chaojian Li, Yue Wang, Yingyan Lin

   *IEEE International Symposium on Circuits and Systems (ISCAS) 2020* <span style="color: red;">**(Oral)**</span> [[paper](https://arxiv.org/abs/2003.01551)]

   <img src="https://hongjiew.github.io/files/SOT-MRAM.png" alt="one-shot" width="70%">

   **Highlight:** We propose a SOT-MRAM based digital Process In-Memory accelerator that supports floating point precision.
 It can achieve 3.3×, 1.8×, and 2.5× improvement in terms of energy, latency, and area, respectively, compared with a state-of-the-art PIM based DNN training accelerator.

 ## Academic Service

 - Served as a reviewer for
+  - CVPR 2025
   - AISTATS 2025
   - IEEE Transactions on Neural Networks and Learning Systems
   - [Efficient Deep Learning for Foundation Models](https://sites.google.com/view/efm24/home) @ ECCV 2024